 Enjoy your homemade pizza recipe!
 Eat it while it's warm.
 You can refrigerate for up to 3 days when it's completely cool.
 If you want to freeze it, wrap it tightly before cooking and freeze for up to 3 months.
 Do not defrost before cooking.

 - 2 ½ cups all purpose flour

 - 1 cup warm water

-- Grease a bowl and put ball of dough in it.
+- Grease a bowl with olive oil and put ball of dough in it.
 Toss it around to coat.
-Cover the bowl and let rise 20 minutes.
+Cover the bowl with plastic wrap and let rise 20 minutes.
 I use the same mixer bowl so I don't dirty another dish.
 In a rush, I sometimes skip this rise.
-The dough will still be good, just not as thick.
+The dough will still be good, just not as thick or pliable.

 - Grease a 12" or 16" pizza pan and spread dough out with your hands on the pan.
 Don't use a rolling pin.
-Top pizza (see notes) and let rise for 15 more minutes.
-I've also skipped this rise with success.
+Let rise for 15 more minutes.

 - Bake at 450 degrees for 11-15 minutes.